darinlarimore/statamic-stripe-form-field/README.md

 ## Setup Field in a Form's Blueprint
 ![Stripe Payment](/readmeAssets/fieldType.png)

-Add an a "Stipe Payment" field to your form blueprint and configure the field settings.
+Add the "Stipe Payment" field to your form blueprint and configure the field settings.

 ### Field settings:
 - `Amount` (required): The amount to charge the customer.